AndBobsYourUncle/home-assistant/README.md

 ### Technology Stack

 * Home Assistant
+* Homebridge with Home Assistant plugin to make all devices in Home Assistant Siri-compatible
-* Nginx, and a docker reverse proxy, to allow the Home Assistant to be reachable on a hostname.
+* Nginx, and a docker reverse proxy, to allow the Home Assistant to be reachable on a hostname
 * LetsEncrypt for auto-generating SSL certificates for the docker container running Home Assistant
 * NoIP docker container to automatically send your home's IP address to NoIP